coderQoce/-rock-paper-scissors-game/README.md

 # -rock-paper-scissors-game
-This is an imitation of the popular rock paper scissors game in python language
+This is an imitation of the games in python language